nsarang/big-data-stock-price-forecast/README.md

 <br />

 ### 4.2 Forecasting
-The prediction window used here is 256 (as in 256 hours), but in fact, this can an arbitrary number, irrespective of what encoding window was for the training part.
+The prediction window used here is 128 (as in 128 hours), but in fact, this can an arbitrary number, irrespective of what encoding window was for the training part.
 The forecasts below are done by calculating the average between the best match and second-best match.
 The vertical line divides between the query and predicted data.
+While the results look promising, there's still much more room for improvements.

 <figure>